edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/build_world.md

 	<strong>Click "Box" in the "Objects: Basic" option on the Patches Menu to add a Box.</strong>
 </div>

-You should now see a box in your scene.
-Once you've selected an object, you can change the position, size, or rotation.
+You should now see a box object in your scene.
+You can select any object by clicking on the object.
 You know you've selected an object when red, green, and blue lines appear by the object.
-Each line is an “axis” you can use to adjust the object.
-The plural form of axis is “axes,” which is pronounced “axe-zeez”.
+Each line is an “axis” and can be used to change the object's position, size, and rotation.

 #### Object Manipulation
 The following videos show how you can manipulate objects.
 The "Move," "Scale," and "Rotate" buttons can be found on the rop right of the Vizor editor.